-A bi-partisan bill was re-introduced this year that would allow Government-sponsored Enterprises (GSEs), Fannie Mae and Freddie Mac, to use other credit scoring models besides FICO.
+A bi-partisan bill was re-introduced in 2018 that would allow Government-sponsored Enterprises (GSEs), Fannie Mae and Freddie Mac, to use other credit scoring models besides FICO.
 For decades, the GSEs have been mandated to use FICO scores to determine credit worthiness.
 It does not consider consumer data such as utility and rent payments when determining a score.

 The “Credit Score Competition Act” would allow GSEs to use alternative, verified scoring models such as VantageScore.
 This is welcome news to Barrett Burns, president and CEO of VantageScore Solutions: